NewYorkCityCouncil/fullstack-coding-challenge/README.md

 # New York City Council Full Stack Coding Challenge
-You will have 1 full week to complete this challenge starting when you received the challenge from our office.
+You will have **1 full week** to complete this challenge starting when you received the challenge from our office.
+You can submit your challenge using our [Google Form](https://forms.gle/HXCXFiVvFAJ3WzAc7).

 If you have any questions regarding the code or the tasks, please submit a [new issue](https://github.com/NewYorkCityCouncil/fullstack-coding-challenge/issues/new) and we will review it as soon as we can.